sunilraghavapuram/sunilraghavapuram/README.md

 ## Hi there!
 I'm Sunil Raghavapuram.
 Glad to see you here 👋
 ## About me :raised_hand:
-  - I'm currently working as Azure Integration Architect
+  - I'm currently working as Azure Integration Lead Developer and Architect
-  - I'm currently learning AWS DevOps😄
+  - I'm currently learning AI/ML😄
   - My interests include Azure Integration and DevOps

  <div id="header">